code-vg14/Horizontal-Overlay-Stacked-Bars/README.md

       });

-In some cases you might need to send elemnt Id in the options like
+In some cases you might need to send element Id in the options like

              $("#bar-chart").ChartStackBar({
                   element: "#bar-chart",